Pokhozhaev's identity

 Pokhozhaev's identity is an integral relation satisfied by stationary localized solutions to a nonlinear Schrödinger equation or nonlinear Klein–Gordon equation.
 It was obtained by S.I.
 Pokhozhaev and is similar to the virial theorem.
-This relation is also known as D.H.
+This relation is also known as G.H.
 Derrick's theorem.
 Similar identities can be derived for other equations of mathematical physics.

 The Pokhozhaev identity for the stationary nonlinear Schrödinger equation

 Here is a general form due to H. Berestycki and P.-L. Lions.

 Let $g(s)$ be continuous and real-valued, with $g(0)=0$.